 The organisation should periodically update its due diligence on ongoing activities, projects and business associates.
 The organisation needs to determine how frequent the update should be so as to keep the assessed risk sufficiently up to date.
 In some cases, it may be necessary to update the due diligence at least annually, and this would seem to be appropriate for high risk areas.
 In the case of medium risk areas, the organisation may deem it appropriate to update the risk assessment once every two years.

 Adequate due diligence is an important mechanism for preventing corruption.
 It can identify a potentially corrupt situation, and will enable the organisation either to take appropriate preventive measures, or to avoid involvement with the potentially corrupt party or project altogether.
 For example:

-In all the above cases, the due diligence has alerted the enquiring organisation about a possible corruption risk.
+In all of the above cases, the due diligence has alerted the enquiring organisation to a possible corruption risk.
 Merely identifying the existence of the risk does not mean that the factors identified are necessarily true or that the corruption risk will occur.
-However, the organisation needs to give careful consideration to the risk, and to the likely effectiveness of its policies and procedures to prevent these risks, with the result that the organisation believes that the risk of corruption is sufficiently low that it is a reasonable business decision to proceed.
+However, the organisation needs to give careful consideration to the risk, and to the likely effectiveness of its policies and procedures to prevent this risk.
+The organisation should only proceed with the transaction if it believes that the risk of corruption is sufficiently low that it is a reasonable business decision to proceed.